-My lesson in God’s strategic casting comes to me most clearly, sometimes, in the A.A. meetings I attend.
-Though Twelve-Step is a spiritual program, many of those who come through its doors are wary, even belligerent, about any mention of God.
-If gays — of all people — can continue to hang in there and believe in Something greater than ourselves, then so, too, can others who have been battered by organized religion.
+My lesson in God’s strategic casting comes to me most clearly sometimes in the Alcoholics Anonymous meetings I attend.
+Though 12-step is a spiritual program, many of those who come through its doors are wary, even belligerent, about any mention of God.
+If gays — of all people — can continue to hang in there and believe in Something greater than ourselves, then so too can others who have been battered by organized religion.

-If we stay and challenge them, they must shut up or change.
+But if we stay and challenge them, they must shut up or change.
 If we leave, they can go comfortably on demonizing and slandering us from a safe distance.
-Why give those who hate us exactly what they want?
+But why give those who hate us exactly what they want?
 Why play right into their hands?

 The reasons other misfits leave are basically variations of the ones that drive out many LGBT people.
-They may say, “But you’re gay, and that’s different,” but it really isn’t.
-Nobody in the Church has been treated more shamefully than we have.
+These misfits may say, “But you’re gay, and that’s different,” but it really isn’t.
+Nobody in the church has been treated more shamefully than we have.
 Yet many of us — an ever-growing number — refuse to be driven out.

 LGBT folks in settings often hostile to us also react with perplexity when we tell them we’re Christians.
 I’ve lost count of how many times, at social gatherings, gay Republicans have snarled that I’m “self-hating” because I go to church.
 Hello?
 Pot, meet kettle.

 The church belongs to all of us.
 Not just to those who feel smugly superior to everybody else.
 Look at those Jesus is recorded in the Gospels as having first called into it: Tax collectors, prostitutes, motley laborers, Samaritans (who were despised by Jews as heretics).
 We know without any doubt that Jesus wanted them there because we read, time and time again, that He especially invited them.